aberba/mazzuma-d/README.md

 The `hubtel.config.Config` struct is used to configure API keys.
 Substitute information provided below with your own account information.
 Check the [Hubtel Merhcant API Documentation](https://developers.hubtel.com/documentations/merchant-account-api) for more infomation.

-> From a security standpoint, it much safer store your merhcant account API keys and other confidential in environmental variables instead of hard-coding them in your source code.
+> From a security standpoint, it much safer to store your merhcant account API keys and other confidential information in environment variables instead of hard-coding them in your source code.

 ```d
 import hubtel.config: Config;